yasenhorozov/esp-hosted-mcu-biser/docs/spi_full_duplex.md

    - Set Wi-Fi mode: `wifi_mode <mode>` (where mode can be 'sta', 'ap', or 'apsta')

 7. Advanced iperf testing:
-   Once connected, you can run iperf tests:
+   Once connected, you can run iperf tests to verify performance:

    | Test Case | Host Command | External STA Command |
    |-----------|--------------|----------------------|